 So you can see that as you progress from conventional oil to synthetic blends (a mixture of conventional and synthetic) to full synthetic oil, there will be less friction in your engine.
 Less friction means less heat – so better lubrication and protection against wear for Saskatoon drivers.
 Synthetic blends and full synthetics also cost more.

 Synthetic oil is more resistant to thermal breakdown so less sludge (which can clog passages and really lead to pricey damage).

 So what should Saskatoon drivers use?
-Well, it's vital use what your car maker or Crestview Auto Service service advisor recommends.
+Well always use at least what your manufacturer recommends.
 So if your vehicle came from the factory with conventional oil you could choose any type.
-If it came with a synthetic blend, always use a synthetic blend or upgrade to full synthetic.
-If it came with full synthetic, that’s what you need to use.
+If it came with a synthetic blend – always use a synthetic blend or upgrade to full synthetic.
+If it came with full synthetic – that’s what you need to use.

-Saskatoon drivers should always follow their car maker's recommended oil change intervals.
+Saskatoon drivers should always follow their manufacturer recommended oil change intervals.
 And if you want some extra engine protection, consider upgrading to a synthetic oil.

 Stop by or give us a call.

 Saskatoon, SK S7K 0H5

 At Crestview Auto Service we install quality NAPA replacement parts.